thisishaoqian/haoqian.info/_posts/2023-06-10-money-creation.md

 When a commercial bank faces a liquidity issue that it cannot satisfy demands from its client, it can borrow money from other commercial banks or directly from the central bank.
 Whenever a commercial bank borrows money from the central bank, the money is created from thin air, but this time, it is the central bank that "prints" them digitally.

-Similar to individual borrowing, when a commercial bank borrows money from the central bank, the bank's account in the central bank is credited with newly created money called reserve, which can be exchanged for currency in paper money or cash.
+Similar to individual borrowing, when a commercial bank borrows money from the central bank, the bank's account in the central bank is credited with newly created money called reserve, which can be exchanged for currency in banknotes or coins.
 Figure 3 from left to right presents the balance sheet before and after commercial bank borrows money from the central bank.

 <figure>
 <img src="{{url}}/images/blog/2023-06-10-commercial-bank-loan-central-bank.pdf" style="width:100%">